JohanVer/freicar_docs/docs/nodes/freicar_map.md

 # FreiCar Map
 A map typically contains all the relevant information about the environment.
-Our map has a hierarchichal structure that provides access on multiple levels, depending on the requirement.
+Our map has a hierarchical structure that provides access on multiple levels, depending on the requirement.
 The current structure can describe:

 * lanes
 * junctions